 It’s one of those venues where sailors of all standards can play in harmony.

-We use the TOBAGO WINDSURF CENTRE at Pigeon Point which offers a fine selection of mostly Starboard and Fanatic boards.
-The service is personal; and excellent.
+We use the RADICAL SPORTS at Pigeon Point which offers a fine selection of mostly Starboard and Fanatic boards.
+The service is personal and excellent.

 The centre offers space for private storage.
 There is an additional charge.
 (Book this in advance to guarantee availability.)

-Most of us stay in the Toucann Inn, which is a 5 minute drive from the centre. (shuttle bus is laid on daily for free)
+Most of us stay in the Shepherd’s Inn, which is a 5 minute drive from the centre. (shuttle bus is laid on daily for free)

 It’s small, friendly hotel with 20 teakwood, Caribbean style rooms.
 Each room has it’s own private bathroom and air-conditioning.
 Choose from double pool side cabanas leading directly to the swimming pool or double or twin garden rooms set a little further back from more privacy.

-The hotel is also home to the celebrated Bonkers Restaurant.
-We go for the B and B deal so we can sample all the local eating options but the restaurant has some great Creole specialities.
+We go for the B and B deal so we can sample all the local eating options.
+The hotel also has some great Creole specialities.